 Camp ayandeh engages, educates, and empowers Iranian youth in diaspora through an inclusive, intentional space where they discover a strong sense of self and become agents of change.

-Camp Ayandeh is open to all current high school students (current 9th grade through 12th grade students during the 2017-2018 academic calendar).
+Camp Ayandeh is open to all current high school students (current 9th grade through 12th grade students).
 Please note that current 8th grade students must apply to Camp Javan.
 Camp Ayandeh is held concurrently with Camp Javan.

-Tuition Fee: Camp fees, which include all meals and snacks, and transportation to and from DCA Reagan Airport total $2200.
+Tuition Fee: Camp fees, which include all meals and snacks, and transportation to and from the airport total $2200.

 For more information, please visit our FAQ.
 If your question is not answered in the FAQ, you may email us at: firstname.lastname@example.org.
 Due to a high volume of emails, we will only respond to inquiries not answered in the FAQ.
 Any new questions will be added to the FAQ so please check back regularly.